Kran, Stara Zagora Province

 Kran (Крън, [ˈkrɤn]; also transliterated as Krun or Krǎn) is a town in central Bulgaria.
 It is located just south of the Balkan Mountains and is administratively part of Kazanlak Municipality, Stara Zagora Province.
 Kran was an important castle of the Second Bulgarian Empire in the 13th–14th century.
 Among the local sights are a conserved ancient Thracian tomb, a much older Thracian sanctuary and the ruins of the medieval fortress.

 Geography

-Kran lies some 5 km north of the city of Kazanlak.
+Kran lies some 5 km north of the city of Kazanlak in the homonymous Kazanlak Valley.
 It is situated in direct vicinity of the Shipka Pass, a major pass through the Central Balkan Mountains.
 The mountains stand just to the north of the town.
 Among the amenities that the town offers are a motel and a camping site.
 As of 2010, Kran was the most populous village in Stara Zagora Province.
 Due to the village's population, the mayor Temenuzhka Lyutskanova formally suggested that it be proclaimed a town.
 In October 2011, Kran was formally declared a town by a decision of the Council of Ministers.

 The industry of the town is represented by the spring factory Zavod za pruzhini AD, founded in 1974 as part of the Kazanlak-based Arsenal AD firearms manufacturing company.
 Since 1999, the factory has been a separate joint-stock company.